-On the financing front, we amended and restated the credit facility with Capital One, N.A. to extend the maturity date for an additional three years and to assign Capital One's role as administrative agent to EverBank Commercial Finance, Inc., among other things.
-Our debt financing options remain attractive with pricing that is accretive both to the returns on our investment portfolio and to the distributions we pay to our stockholders.
-We are proud to have maintained 19 consecutive quarters of our high-quality stockholder distributions at an annualized rate of \$0.70 per share through March 31, 2017.
+On the financing front, we increased the commitments under our credit facilities with EverBank Commercial Finance, Inc. and Deutsche Bank AG, New York Branch from \$95 million to \$120 million and from \$385 million to \$450 million, respectively.
+We were also able to extend the maturity date of the Deutsche Bank facility through November 20, 2022.
+Our debt financing options remain attractive, with pricing that is accretive both to the returns on our investment portfolio and to the distributions we pay to our stockholders.
+We are proud to have maintained 23 consecutive quarters of our high-quality stockholder distributions of \$0.70 annually per share through March 31, 2018.

-Moving forward into 2017, we intend to continue using available capital to target senior secured debt investments in established companies that meet our strategic criteria: histories of positive and stable free cash flows, experienced and committed management teams, and strong franchises with sustainable competitive advantages and niche market leadership positions.
+Moving forward into 2018, we intend to continue using available capital to target senior secured debt investments in established companies that meet our strategic criteria: histories of positive and stable free cash flows, experienced and committed management teams, and strong franchises with sustainable competitive advantages and niche market leadership positions.

-We thank you for your ongoing trust and support as an investor and look forward to reporting to you on the performance of HMS Income Fund.
+We thank you for your ongoing trust and support as an investor and look forward to continuing to update you on the performance of HMS Income Fund.

-Sincerely,
+Sincerely yours,

-SHERRI W. SCHUGART
+Sherri W. Schugart